A FEW FACTS ABOUT THE CHURCH OF ST. JOHN THE BAPTIST BY LAKE BOHINJ

 In a small shop inside the church you can buy simple and beautiful gifts, souvenirs and religious items.

-11.00, Church of the Holy Spirit by lake Bohinj
+- Church of The Holy Spirit (Sv.
+Duh) by the lake;

-In the Church of St. John you can get married and confirm your love before God, thus create an unforgettable day of your life.
+Get married in the Church of St. John the Baptist and confirm your love before God, thus creating an unforgettable day of your life.

 DONATIONS FOR HOLY MASSES AND FOR LIGHTING CANDLES

 At the reception in the church, you can donate for holy masses.

 You can also light a candle that symbolizes your presence with the great saint.

 Evangelists Matthew and Luke report what Jesus said about him: “Truly, I say to you, born from a woman, there is no one greater than John the Baptist.”
 John was therefore greater than all patriarchs and prophets of the old testament: the first ones were given the promise of the Savior, others predicted the Messiah.
 John the Baptist was Messiah’s predecessor, he saw Him with his physical eyes, introduced him to the people and baptized Him.
 It is understandable, then, why the Church celebrates this great man with two holidays, celebrating his double birth: on June 24 the Church celebrates the solemn feast of his birth for this world and for the mission of Jesus’ predecessor, and on August 29 the Church recalls his martyrdom and birth to heaven.